guhjy/2015ori-1/materials/study_02/interview-protocol.md

 	* [if yes] how did you use these real data?
 - Do you have other comments?

-### Why
+This is the end of the fourth block.
+Do you have any other comments about the specifics steps of the data fabrication process that you think could be interesting for us to know?

+### Block 5: Underlying Rationale of Data Fabrication Process (Why?)

+Then, we will now start with the fifth block.
+The goal of this block is to get some information about the underlying rationale of the data fabrication process.

 - Did you consider fabricating these data a difficult task to complete?
 - Do you think your approach to data fabrication will be difficult to detect as fabricated?
 	* Why?
 - Why did you decide to participate in this study?

+This is the end of the fifth block.
+Do you have any other comments about the underlying rationale of the data fabrication process that you think could be interesting for us to know?

 Ok, then this is the end of the interview.
-If there is anything else you can recall about the data fabrication process that you think is worth mentioning, now is the time to mention that.
+Is there anything else you can recall about the data fabrication process that you think is worth mentioning?

 [Turn off recording]